Kripke-Joyal forcing for type theory and uniform fibrations: Uniform fibrations

 \section{Uniform fibrations}

 The definition of a uniform fibration was originally introduced in the setting of categories of cubical sets in~\cite{CoquandT:modttc,CoquandT:cubttc} to provide a constructive model of the Univalence Axiom.
 The notion was analysed in terms of algebraic weak factorisation systems in~\cite{SwanA:algwfs} and generalised to the setting of presheaf categories equipped with a class of cofibrations and a suitable interval object in~\cite{gambino2017frobenius,awodey-cubical-git}.
 The definition of~\cite[Section~8.2]{CoquandT:cubttc} was rephrased in the internal type theory of such a category in~\cite[Definition~5.6]{orton-pitts}.
-Here, we relate precisely the category-theoretic and the type-theoretic formulations of this notion.
-In particular, we show how this notion arises naturally from our Kripke-Joyal forcing for the internal type theory of a presheaf category $\tE = \PshC$.
+Here, we relate precisely the category-theoretic and the type-theoretic formulations of the notion of uniform fibration in the latter setting.
+In particular, we show how this notion arises naturally from our Kripke-Joyal forcing for the internal type theory of a presheaf category $\tE = \PshC$ of cubical sets with connections.
+We expect that a similar treatment could be given for other cases, such as \cite{ABC,awodey-cubical-git}.